OzzyCzech/ozzyczech.cz/content/tailwind/Simple show and hide password with Tailwind and Vanilla JavaScript.md

-# Simple show & hide password with Tailwind and Vanilla JavaScript
+# Simple show and hide password with Tailwind and Vanilla JavaScript

 I will show you a simple way in Vanilla #JavaScript how to made show/hide password button.
 Let's start with #Tailwind first: